appvia/lens-extension-fluxcd/README.md

 ## Test

 Open Lens application and navigate to a cluster.
-You should see "Hello World" in a menu.
+You should see "FluxCD" dashboard in a cluster menu.

 ## Uninstall